 Sexual Violence Education and Support:

-Sexual Violence Education and Support – The Colleges website contains information and resources at www.ccbc.edu, About CCBC, Consumer Information, Health and Safety, Sexual Violence Awareness and Education.
+Sexual Violence Education and Support – The College’s website contains information and resources at www.ccbc.edu/policiesandprocedures.

-Sexual harassment and Title IX training is provided to all first-year students and is required to be completed.
+Sexual Harassment and Title IX training is provided to all first-year students and employees and is required to be completed.

 Campus Sexual Assault Victim’s Bill of Rights